 Other resources (+), other decreases (-) are other increases/decreases in resources such as recycled bituminous coal sludge, withdrawals from or entries into inventories of liquid fuel semifinished products.

-Gross consumption of primary energy resources is the sum of natural resources, imports, consumed inventories and other resources minus exports, entries into inventories and any other decreases.
+Primary resources, total are the sum of natural resources, imports, consumed inventories and other resources minus exports, entries into inventories and other decreases.